naren-sre/frog-project/README.md

 `$ docker-compose up -d --build`

 ## Check the status of the app

 `$ docker ps`

+The app has been sclated to 4 repliacas in the dockercompose.ymlnginx web servers and one load balancer.

 ## Testing:
 use curl command from  your terminal in your pc/workstation and go to http://localhost:8080